lanl/ML-for-microbiomes/README.md

 # Machine-learning-methods-for-microbiome-studies

+See LICENSE.txt for licensing information.

+Triad National Security, LLC (Triad) owns the copyright, which it identifies as project number LA-C22098.

 © 2022.
 Triad National Security, LLC.
 All rights reserved.
 This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos